meganz/mpenc_doc/source/engineering.rst

 give strong guarantees are inherently more complex.
 Some people may argue that the complexity is not worth the benefit, especially if it includes new ideas untested by existing protocols.
-Our hope is that a high-level description of an *implementation* will help reduce this over-estimation of the complexity.
+Our hope is that a high-level description of an *implementation* will help moderate this over-estimation of the complexity.
 Another hope is that it will make audits and code reviews easier and faster.

 Public interface